Enumerating models of DNF faster: breaking the dependency on the formula size: Enumerating models of monotone DNF

-The result on monotone DNFs can easily be transferred to a problem studied in~\cite{mary2016efficient}: the generation of all unions of given subsets.
+In~\cite{mary2016efficient}, we study the related problem of generating all unions of given subsets.
 An instance $\{s_1,\dots,s_m\}$ is a set of $m$ subsets of $[1,n]$ and we want to generate all distinct unions of these $s_i$.
 The delay of the algorithm in~\cite{mary2016efficient} is $O(nm)$, using a flashlight search algorithm similar to the algorithm of Proposition~\ref{prop:classical_flashlight}.
 Among the enumeration problems captured by the framework of saturation by set operators~\cite{mary2016efficient} it is the only one not proved to be in {\strongpdelay} and it is also proved to be at least as hard to enumerate as the models of a monotone DNF.
+We have also proved that enumerating the models of a monotone DNF is as least as hard as generating the unions~\cite{mary2016efficient}.

-Remark that each distinct subset in the instance is also a solution, hence there are as least as many solutions as elements in the instance.
-Moreover, if the instance is represented by a trie of the subsets, the way subinstances are built by fixing an element is the same as for $DNF$.
-Hence we obtain an equivalent to Theorem~\ref{th:amortized_monotone}.
+In the published version of this article~\cite{capelli2021enumerating}, we claim in Theorem $15$, without proof, that we can apply the method and analysis of Theorem~\ref{th:amortized_monotone} to obtain a $O(n)$ delay algorithm for the generation of unions of subsets.
+The main idea is that each distinct subset in the instance is also a solution, hence there are as least as many solutions as elements in the instance.
+However, this statement is \textbf{false}: the problem is that selecting an element to appear in a solution of the union problem changes the problem: it is not autoreducible.
+Hence, the argument that each element of the input yields a solution is not true anymore.

-\begin{theorem} Given $m$ subsets of $[n]$, there is an algorithm which enumerates all their unions with average delay $O(n)$. \end{theorem}

-The improvement obtained in Theorem~\ref{th:amortized_improved} relies on the fact that small terms have many solutions, but we do not have the same property for union of sets, hence the question of finding an algorithm with average logarithmic delay or even constant delay is still open.
-The algorithm of Theorem~\ref{thm:montonednf} does not seem usable for generating union of sets, leaving the question of obtaining an algorithm with {\strongpdelay} open.
+The question of finding a {\strongpdelay} algorithm for generating the union of subsets is still an intriguing open problem.

 \subparagraph{Acknowledgements}

 This work was partially supported by the French Agence Nationale de la Recherche, AGGREG project reference ANR-14-CE25-0017-01.
 We thank Jan Ramon for sharing his idea on the monotone DNF enumeration algorithm.